-The rest of Pirates of the Enchiridion’s presentation is a mixed bag.
-Much like the show it represents, the game’s surface has a pleasant and charming appearance at first glance, but there’s a seedy side and heavy melancholy that lurks beneath it all.
+Adventure Time: Pirates of the Enchiridion’s presentation is a mixed bag.
+Much like the show it represents, the game’s surface has a pleasant and charming appearance at first glance but a seedy side and heavy melancholy that lurks beneath it all.
 In other words, it all seems great at first – until it all begins to fall apart.

 Genre: Adventure, RPG

 Publisher: Outright Games